 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported and disclosed in the consolidated financial statements and accompanying notes.
-Significant accounting estimates reflected in the Group's consolidated financial statements include allowance for doubtful accounts, the useful lives of long-lived assets, impairment of long-lived assets and goodwill, fair value measurement of long-term equity securities without readily determinable fair value, long-term available-for-sale securities, purchase price allocation for business acquisition, share-based compensation, 2021 Series A1 note adopting the fair value option before modification (Note 9), the valuation allowance for deferred tax assets and income taxes.
+Significant accounting estimates reflected in the Group's consolidated financial statements include allowance for doubtful accounts, the useful lives of long-lived assets, impairment of long-term equity securities without readily determinable fair value, long-term available-for-sale securities, purchase price allocation for business acquisition, share-based compensation, 2021 Series A1 note adopting the fair value option before modification (Note 9), the valuation allowance for deferred tax assets and income taxes.
 Actual results could differ from those estimates, and such differences may be material to the consolidated financial statements.